AldoPenaGa/LRT4102-Reforestabot/README.md

 <div align= "justify">

 ### Introduction
+Automating the reforestation process is the ultimate objective of the robotic platform Reforestabot.
+The robot has a movement system for moving around the terrain, a seed distribution system for planting seeds, and a drilling device for making holes in the ground.
+A Raspberry Pi computer and an Arduino microcontroller work together to control the robot using the standard Robot Operating System (ROS).
+The robot's motors and sensors are controlled at a low level by the Arduino, while higher level decision-making and communication functions are provided by the Raspberry Pi.
+The robot's motions and activities can be remotely controlled by the user using a teleoperation interface that allows for remote operation using a Linux-based computer.

 ### Prerequisites
 It is assumed that a platform similar to Reforestabot is available, which constitutes the following: